-Somerset Ryu aims to deliver fun, high quality Shotokan Karate classes to people of all ages and abilities in West Somerset.
+For more than a decade, Somerset Ryu has aimed to teach high quality, authentic Shotokan Karate to people of all ages (4+) and abilities in the West Somerset area.

 Karate is an incredibly rewarding activity, with heavy emphasis on positive mental health and wellbeing, discipline, self defence and all-round fitness.
 There is huge potential for personal growth and achievement as our students work through their grades.
-We actively encourage participation in tournaments across the length and breadth of the UK for those who are interested.
+We actively encourage participation in tournaments across the length and breadth of the UK for those who are interested and ambitious.

 Our club is affiliated to JKS England, and the Worldwide Headquarters of the Japan Karate Shoto Federation in Tokyo.
 This also provides membership with the English Karate Federation, the National Governing Body for UK Karate, and the World Karate Federation (WKF).

 The owner and founder of Somerset Ryu; Peter has been practicing Shotokan Karate for more than 25 years, and teaches full-time from SRK's permanent dojo in Wellington.
 Since 2013, his club has gained almost 50 black belt passes ranging from 1st - 3rd Dan, and he has personally coached many students to competition success at a high level.
 In November 2021 Peter successfully graded to 4th Dan with the renowned Japan Karate Shoto Federation (JKS).
 He is always looking to the future and prides himself on the high standards set in class, with the ultimate aim to unlock each individual's maximum potential.